MichaelHatherly/ReloadableMiddleware.jl/README.md

 changes to the `Routes` module and have them automatically reflected in the running server as soon as changes are made and you save the file.

+## The `/api` route and "API Explorer" UI

+During development it can be useful to have a way to explore the API that your server exposes.
+To this end, the `ModuleRouter` automatically adds a `/api` route to the router which can be used to explore the API via a web interface.
+In production (when `Revise` is loaded) this route does not exist.
+If the default `/api` route conflicts with your application then you can change the route by passing the `api_route` keyword argument to the `ModuleRouter` constructor.

+Each endpoint that your application exposes is displayed as a separate page which includes all `param`, `query`, and `form` fields that are defined for that endpoint.
+In addition, any docstrings attached to endpoints are included in the page for easy reference.

+When the `HotReloader` middleware is present in the router stack then the `/api` route will automatically update itself when changes are made to any routes, such as docstring changes, or changes to the `@req` macros that define the routes.

 ### `@req` syntax

 ```julia